RetainCountZero/SQL-Scripts/README.md

 * *BelVis-Systeminfo-Correction.sql*

   This scripts sets the values of the tablespace and indexspace.
 It can be applied after an import with the remap\_schema and remap\_tablespace options and before a run of dbmaintenance.exe.

+* *BelVis-Summertime-2081-2099.sql*

+  This script adds summertime entries to the table SOMMERZEIT.
+A commit after running the script is required.